cardano-foundation/docs-cardano-org/explore-cardano/glossary.rst

     Plutus
       a Turing-complete programming platform for writing functional smart contracts on the Cardano blockchain.
 Plutus is based on the Haskell programming language.

-    principal currency
-      on a cryptocurrency platform, this refers to a type of a token/asset that is used for administrative purposes, such as paying fees, delegating to a stake pool, or being minted.
-Cardano’s primary currency is ada, Bitcoin’s is bitcoin.

     produced blocks
       the number of blocks that have been produced by a stake pool in the current epoch.
 Stake pools are rewarded in ada for each block that they produce.